Our 2 in 1 waterproof jacket in Ventile and Climashield

 In French brands and media, it is also this same story that is repeated over and over again.

-But I like to dig, this explanation was unsatisfactory to me.
-So let’s start from scratch…
+But I like to dig deeper, this explanation was unsatisfactory to me.
+So let's start from scratch...

-Hawker Hurricane pilots, the two on the left have a wool jacket, and the two on the right a leather jacket...
-This detail is important.
+Hawker Hurricane pilots, the two on the left have wool jackets, and the two on the right have leather jackets… This detail is important.

-The “official version” of the birth of Ventile
+The "official version" of the birth of the Ventile

-In the 1930s, with the boom in textile industrialization, the British government feared a shortage of linen, which was used to make water hoses and buckets for firefighters.
+In the 1930s, with the boom in textile manufacturing, the British government feared a shortage of flax, which was used to make hosepipes and buckets for firefighters.

-So, he encouraged research to replace linen with cotton, and after several researches, they witnessed the creation of a fabric with a weave so compact that it retained water.
+So he encouraged research to replace linen with cotton, and after much research, they created a fabric with such a compact weave that it retained water.

 And the worst part is that it almost works!

-But everything accelerates with the Second World War...
+But everything accelerated with the Second World War...

-Who says war says convoys of supplies, food or equipment, and it is the English Hurricane Fighter pilots, from the RAF (= Royal Air Force), who must escort maritime convoys.
+War means convoys of supplies, food or equipment, and it is the English Hurricane Fighter pilots of the RAF (= Royal Air Force) who have to escort maritime convoys.

-But the distance between the air base and the boat is too great for the autonomy of the planes.
-Churchill therefore proposed to perilously launch the Hurricanes from a boat with a catapult system .
+But the distance between the air base and the ship is too great for the aircraft's range.
+Churchill therefore proposes to take off the Hurricanes perilously from a ship using a catapult system .

 The Sea Hurricane, the plane where it all began…

-On the Ventile website, the brand says that the Hurricanes had no way of landing again on the boat, and therefore had to land, even though they were not seaplanes.
+On the Ventile website, the brand says that the Hurricanes had no way of landing on the boat again, and therefore had to land on water, even though they were not seaplanes.

-I find it very hard to believe that we were making single-use planes , incapable of landing on water without putting the safety of the pilots at risk, and that they were ready to risk their lives to this extent.
+I find it hard to believe that we were making single-use planes , incapable of landing on water without compromising the safety of the pilots, and that the pilots were prepared to risk their lives to this extent.

-Despite my research, I was unable to find more details on this curious and dangerous procedure except on the Ventile website, but hey, let's move on.
+Despite my research, I was unable to find more details on this curious and dangerous method of operation except on the Ventile website, but anyway, let's move on.

 Don's response